nftchance/plug-types/README.md

 ### Configuration

-Due to the default configuration, if you do not create a `config.ts` then the library will proceed with the use of the defaults.
+Due to the default configuration, if you do not create a `emporium.config.ts` then the library will proceed with the use of the defaults.
 However, with the configuration file exposed you have the ability to directly control the Solidity and supporting documentation that is generated.

 To generate an `emporium.config.ts` file run: